phil-m-kopp/phil-m-kopp.github.io/docs/articles/posts/tech/security-privacy-stragety/security-privacy-stragety.md

   - e.g. malware on same computer could compromise PWM 1 for passwords and PWM 2 for TOTPs at the same time
 - MFA also protects against social engineering attacks against customer care
 - Even in case of successful session hijacking with compromised password, MFA will usually prevent any security related account changes that could e.g. lead to total account takeover
+  - this works both ways: if an attacker gains access to password + MFA, they can remove your backup MFA methods to lock you out effectively

-- SIM is the worst due to the unsafe (unencrypted) protocol and threat of SIM hijacking out of your control
+- SIM is the worst due to the
+  - unsafe (unencrypted) protocol
+  - threat of SIM hijacking out of your control
 - Email is reasonably safe given high email account security is recommended anyways
-  - though bit cumbersome and possible damage is high as password + 2FA security could be compromised at the same time for many accounts
+  - possible damage is high as password + 2FA security could be compromised at the same time for many accounts
+- TOTPs depend on the security of the device where they're generated
+  - backup and use across devices is easy
+- Device prompts
-- Device prompts have the benefit of MFA device isolation as they are device specific
+  - usually ensure device isolation as they are device specific
+  - should be pretty pishing resistant, as device prompts e.g. happen outside of browser
   - though promts without confirmation on unlocked devices can be dangerous
     - especially with many devices, e.g. people had their kids confirm promts without them knowing
 - Hardware keys etc. are ideal, as they are dedicated offline devices that can additionally be secured via PIN/biometrics